earth-chris/aedes-americas/README.md

 # aedes-americas

 Continental-scale species distribution modeling for Aedes aegypti and Ae. albopictus, the mosquito vectors of dengue, chikungunya and Zika.
+This study covers the extent of Latin America and the Caribbean (LACR).

 ## Introduction